Expert Insights on Community Safety

 Get a guard dog.

 Not only do dogs make excellent pets, they can be great members of the community.
 Thieves tend to stay away from homes with loud barking dogs.
 If you don't have a dog, it couldn't hurt to place a “beware of dog” sign somewhere visible on the outside of your home.
 A dog doesn’t replace your home security system, but a good guard dog can intimidate intruders and make them think twice.
-Check out the top 10 best guard dogs!
+Do some research into the best guard dog breeds to find one that fits your lifestyle and home.

 Start a Neighborhood Watch.